nmistry096/CloudFS-iOS/README.md

 ## Using the SDK

-Use the credentials you obtained from Bitcasa admin console to create a client session.
-This session can be used for all future requests to Bitcasa.
+Use the credentials you obtained from CloudFS admin console to create a client session.
+This session can be used for all future requests to CloudFS.

 ```objective-c
 CFSSession *session = [[CFSSession alloc] initWithServerURL:serverUrl clientId:appId clientSecret:appSecret];